dhellmann/pymotw-3/source/enum/index.rst

 Non-integer Member Values
 =========================

 Enum member values are not restricted to integers.
-Any type of object can be associated with a member.
+In fact, any type of object can be associated with a member.
 If the value is a tuple, the members are passed as individual arguments to ``__init__()``.